Babies as early as six months can understand basic words (whether signed or spoken), much earlier than previously thought or believed.

 Juli resumed eating for a bit while.
 Then I informed her that we were done.
 She eventually dropped her feeder again.

-New research indicates that infants as young as 6 months can understand the meaning of many spoken words.
+Research indicates that infants as young as 6 months can understand the meaning of many spoken words.
 They at this age don't say nor point, but actually they put together the things in the world along with the words.
 [Ref]

 Understanding through gaze pointing